stat545ubc-2023/mda-Weiya818/mini_data_analysis_1.md

 <!--- *****START HERE***** --->

-Research Question 1: How does the density of trees vary with the corresponding latitude and longitude coordinates in the dataset?
+**Research Question 1:** How does the density of trees vary with the corresponding latitude and longitude coordinates in the dataset?

-Research Question 2: What is the relationship between the diameter and their heiht_range_id in the dataset?
+**Research Question 2:** What is the relationship between the diameter and their heiht_range_id in the dataset?

-Research Question 3:Are certain tree species more prevalent in specific neighborhoods of Vancouver?
+**Research Question 3:** Are certain tree species more prevalent in specific neighborhoods of Vancouver?
 In other words, is there any relationships between species_name and neighborhood_name?

-Research Question 4:What is the change of tree population in Vancouver changed over time in terms of the type of species?
+**Research Question 4:** What is the change of tree population in Vancouver changed over time in terms of the type of species?
 <!----------------------------->

 # Overall reproducibility/Cleanliness/Coherence Checklist